Amber Automation Powered & Gravity Roller Conveyors

 - Roller pitches: 62.5mm, 83mm, 125mm & 167mm

-A comprehensive range of ancillary equipment is also manufactured in-house to go with our lineshaft conveyors e.g. leg stands, end plate stops, tapered roller bends, transfers, corner turns, merges and switches, blade stops, chain transfers, pack turn and positioning units, diverts, pushers and personnel lift gates to name a few; indeed we are able to supply everything necessary to provide a complete fully functioning conveyor system.
+A comprehensive range of ancillary equipment is also manufactured in-house to go with our lineshaft conveyors e.g. leg stands, end plate stops, tapered roller curves, transfers, corner turns, merges and switches, blade stops, chain transfers, pack turn and positioning units, diverts, pushers and personnel lift gates to name a few; indeed we are able to supply everything necessary to provide a complete fully functioning conveyor system.

 Zero Line Pressure (Motorised Roller) Conveyor Systems: